GalaxyAllie/GalaxyAllie.github.io/index.md

 ## Who am I?

 Mostly a nerd 👩🏼‍💻 I'm currently working at, and loving, GitHub.
-Prior to GitHub I've been in a lot of different jobs - everything from working AV 🎤 and concerts 🎶 to face painting at festivals 👩🏼‍🎨.
+Prior to GitHub I've been in a lot of different jobs - everything from working AV 🎤 and concerts 🎶 to face painting 👩🏼‍🎨.
 Most recently, I was at UCL as a service manager.

 I love cats 😻, glittery things 💖, and more.
 My favourite colour is pink and I really appreciate kawaii fashion.
 Hugs are good, and the world needs more love for one another!
 Be kind ❤️🧡💛💚💙💜